-Normal Shooting Shooting with the Frame Shoot with the monitor screen facing the opposite direction of the lens.
+You can open the frame and rotate the monitor screen for a variety of different style Normal Shooting Movie Recording Shoot with the monitor screen facing the opposite direction of the lens.
 Open the frame 90 degrees and hold the frame.
 You can also shoot with the camera upside down, if you like.
 Tabletop Shooting Self-portrait Shooting Point the monitor screen and lens in the same direction and open the frame about 30 degrees so the camera can stand up.
-Open the frame, point the monitor screen and lens in the same direction.
+Self-portrait Shooting Open the frame, point the monitor screen and lens in the same direction.